Montessori Wardrobe

 More hacks for the Montessori wardrobe

-Hanging on the spice rack
+Small hooks on the spice rack

-ELVARLI wardrobe system with children's wardrobe
+ELVARLI wardrobe system with children’s coat rack

 IKEA TROFAST wardrobe